 Carson Beck is going in the back of the second round of rookie drafts.
 He should be going at the front of the second.

-Beck is 23 years old, was the SEC's pre-season Heisman favorite two years running, transferred to Miami for his fifth college season, threw for 3,400 yards and 28 touchdowns, and got picked in the third round by Arizona behind Kyler Murray.
+Beck is 23 years old, was the SEC's pre-season Heisman favorite two years running, transferred to Miami for his fifth college season, threw for 3,813 yards and 30 touchdowns with a 72.4% completion rate while leading Miami to the national championship game, and got picked in the third round by Arizona.
 The dynasty community read "third round" and downgraded him from second-round rookie pick to fourth-round dart throw.
-That is a mistake.
+That was a mistake when the team had a franchise quarterback.
+With Kyler Murray now gone, it is a much bigger one.

 The talent floor